 - Pull-ups (holding on to a bar and lifting yourself up so your hands meet your hands)

 In no time you start to feel comfortable with these weights and start to feel the physical, mental and emotional benefits that come with your progress.
-Then if you want to take your training to the next level you could try a class like Workout Plus at Gym Plus.
+Then if you want to take your training to the next level you could try a class at Gym Plus.
 This advanced barbell exercise class is suitable for those who have a strong general technique and want to learn a new skill and increase their confidence under the instruction of our expert weight trainers.

 In your the late twenties, stick with using free weights, kettlebells and TRX (suspension training) to build strength.
 Suspension training classes are a fun and challenging way to help you get stronger using your own body weight as resistance.
 The suspension straps can be adjusted to suit different fitness levels.